Murals vs Graffiti - Understanding Two Forms of Wall Art

 Murals predate written language.
 Cave paintings told stories 40,000 years ago.
 Egyptian tombs, Roman villas, Renaissance chapels—all featured mural techniques that transformed architecture into narrative art.
 The Mexican muralist movement of the 1920s brought political messaging to public walls through Diego Rivera and José Clemente Orozco.

 Today's murals serve similar purposes but in broader contexts.
 Corporate lobbies get brand-focused installations.
 Restaurants commission pieces reflecting culinary heritage.
-Neighborhoods celebrate local history through community murals instead of graffiti, inviting participation rather than appearing uninvited.
+Neighborhoods celebrate local history through community art projects instead of graffiti, inviting participation rather than appearing uninvited.

 Types of Murals - Indoor, Outdoor, and Commercial Applications

 Interior murals bring personality to homes, hotels, and offices.
 Exterior work transforms bland architecture into landmarks.
-Large-scale murals vs graffiti differ fundamentally in scale—murals can cover entire building facades through weeks of careful planning and execution.
+Large-scale wall paintings differ fundamentally in scale from graffiti—murals can cover entire building facades through weeks of careful planning and execution.
 In contrast, graffiti typically appears in bursts of quick creativity.

 What Is Graffiti?
 Decoding Street Art Culture